ipstas/flow-router-seo/README.md

 Preservation of existing tags
 -----------------------------

-Other than the title, Flow Router SEO will only change meta tags that it has inserted.
+Other than the title, Flow Router SEO will only change meta tags and canonical url tag that it has inserted.
 If you already have meta tags declared elsewhere in your app they won't get touched!